dev-breeze-com/dawnhttpd/README.md

    type based handlers.
 It can drop privileges before accepting connections;
    and, it can log received requests.
 It can log POST request data in a guestbook.
 It can, easily, be used in conjunction with Lighttpd as proxy.
+   It supports basic throttling and basic http authentication.
 It compiles and runs on 32 and 64 bits computers.

 FEATURES